ApiniLabs/T-REX/README.md

 ## What Is `T-REX`?

 > [!TIP]
 > `T-REX` (Trivial Record Exchange) facilitates ad-hoc transfer of low-dimensional result data, eliminating the need for manual transcription from laboratory devices to paper or software programs.
+T-REX is enabled through the definition of a simple and lightweight text-based format for data exchange.
 >
-> Here is an example tare weight and a environmental temperature, formatted using `T-REX`:
+> Here is an example tare weight (250 mg) and a environmental temperature (293.15 K), formatted using `T-REX`:
 > ```
 > TARE$MGM:2.5E2+ENV$KEL:293.15
 > ```

 ## Introduction

-The `T-REX` serves as ad-hoc transfer for low dimensional result data.
-It is designed as low entry barrier first stepping stone towards automated lab device data exchange and therefore focuses on simplicity instead of feature-richness.
-It for example allows to easily transfer a weight value from a balance but by no means is made to transfer a Chromatography data set (for that use case, use a [PAC-ID](https://github.com/ApiniLabs/PAC-ID) that points to the data record in your CDS instead).

-Lab Devices have a lifetime of up to 30 years.
-Once first devices with standardized API’s are sold, it will still likely take decades until most lab devices found in average labs have such capabilities.
-The installed base of devices that is capable of displaying QR codes and for which there is still ongoing firmware development however is already fairly large.
-That installed base is the main target of the T-REX as it brings digitalization benefits that are usable now into the lab as it is today.
+T-REX serves as a versatile instrument for expedient ad-hoc transfer of low-dimensional result data within laboratory settings.
+Distinguished by its emphasis on simplicity over complexity, T-REX represents an initial step towards the automation of lab device data exchange.
+Notably, it facilitates uncomplicated transfers, such as weight values from a balance, while acknowledging its limitations for more intricate tasks like the transfer of Chromatography data sets, which are better suited for employment with [PAC-ID](https://github.com/ApiniLabs/PAC-ID), effectively directing users to the corresponding data record in their Chromatography Data System (CDS).

+Laboratory devices typically endure lifecycles of up to 30 years.
+Despite this longevity, the adoption of standardized APIs remains a gradual process, with widespread implementation potentially spanning decades.
+However, a substantial number of devices already possess the capability to display QR codes, with ongoing firmware development ensuring their continued relevance.
+T-REX is strategically positioned to target this sizable installed base, offering immediate digitalization benefits within the current laboratory landscape.

-The `T-REX` is the latest evolution of ideas previously known as LabQR and ResultQR from the SiLA 2 Core Working Group.
+Derived from the conceptual foundations of LabQR and ResultQR, T-REX emerges as the latest manifestation of innovation from the SiLA 2 Core Working Group.

-The goals for `T-REX` are:

-- Simple and easy to understand, parse and transmit
-- Ability to store into a small QR code due to compatibility with QR code alphanumeric encoding
-- Direct usage as query part of a URL or an extension to a [PAC-ID](https://github.com/ApiniLabs/PAC-ID)

 ## Specification

+The `T-REX` format is specified as follows:

+- `T-REX`-formatted data is a string of ASCII characters, composed of `segment`s, separated by `+`
+- a `segment` is composed of a `key` and a `value`, separated by `:`
+- The `key` is composed of a `type` and a `unit`, separated by `$`
+- The `vlaue` can be `alphanumeric` or `numeric`
+  - `numeric`: A number, scientific notation allowed.
+Decimal separator always `.`.
+Allowed chars `0-9`, `-`, `.`, `E`
+  - `alphanumeric`: Allowed characters `A-Z` (upper case only) `0-9`.
+- The `type` is indicating “what the value refers to”.
+Best practice is to use a (well-known) English word or abbreviation.
+Allowed characters `A-Z` (upper case only) `0-9`.
+If the type is a 2-4 digit numeric code, assume that it is a GS1 Application Identifier.
+- The `unit` is either
+  - a `Unit of Measure Common Code` as defined by UN/CEFACT in REC 20 ([https://unece.org/trade/uncefact/cl-recommendations](https://unece.org/trade/uncefact/cl-recommendations) > REC20 > Latest Revision > Column “CommonCode“ of Annexes I-III Excel File) or
+  - a hint to a data type as outlined below:
+    - `T.D` for date and time followed by a value in ISO8601 Basic Format further limited to the following options:
+      - Date:
+        - YYYYMMDD, Example: `START$T.D:20231121`
+      - Time:
+        - THHMM, Example: `START$T.D:T0846`
+        - THHMMSS, Example: `START$T.D:T084659`
+        - THHMMSS.SSS , Example: `START$T.D:T084659.956`
+      - Timestamp
+        - Any valid date format followed by any valid time format.
+Example: `START$T.D:20231121T0846`
+        - (Relative time is represented by any suitable unit of measure instead of type `T.D`) Example: `DURATION$SEC:568`
+    - `T.B` for Booleans followed by `T` (true) or `F` (false) as value.
+Example: `UNDERVACUUM$T.B:T`
+    - `T.A` for alphanumeric strings followed by a variable length value limited to the character set `A-Z`, `0-9`, `.`.
+Example: `METHOD$T.A:HELLOWORLD`
+    - `T.X` for arbitrary Base36 encoded data.
+Allowed characters `A-Z`, `0-9`.
+Use this as a last resort only.
+    - `E` for error codes (alphanumeric).
+This type is meant to be used to indicate errors for expected keys, e.g. if a TEMP$KEL is not available because the corresponding sensor was unplugged, TEMP$T.E:NC could be sent.
+    - `X.`-prefixed codes are reserved for future extensions

 ## Terminology Used